latin american studies

 Ph.D., University of New Mexico

-A native of Argentina, Professor Brisk teaches courses in language and literacy development, the social context of education, and methods of teaching bilingual learners.
-She is the author of the books Bilingual Education: From Compensatory to Quality Schooling and Literacy and Bilingualism: A Handbook for ALL Teachers.
+A native of Argentina, Professor Brisk teaches courses in language and literacy development, the social context of education, and methods of teaching bilingual learners and teaching writing informed by Systemic Functional Linguistics theory.
+She is the author of 6 books, among them: Bilingual Education: From Compensatory to Quality Schooling, Literacy and Bilingualism: A Handbook for ALL Teachers, and Engaging Students in Academic Literacies.

 Associate Professor, English